What to do in your allotment in June

 - Check your climbing and runner beans.
 Tie them in loosely with string if they need a bit of help climbing up their frames.

-- Blackcurrants and redcurrants should be covered at this time of year, inside a fruit cage or under netting as the fruit begins to develop and ripen.
+- Cover blackcurrants and redcurrants, whitecurrants and gooseberries with netting to prevent birds helping themselves!
+A fruit cage can also be a good investment as the fruit begins to develop and ripen.
 Blackcurrant ‘Summer Pearls’ is an early dwarf patio type that has a lovely sweet flavour.

-- Once your strawberries have flowered and the fruit begins to set, it is time to cover them with netting to minimise theft of those tasty juicy berries being stolen by birds.
+- Once your strawberries have flowered and the fruit begins to set, it is time to cover them with netting to stop birds stealing all the juicy berries.

 - Water all of your fruit trees and soft fruit plants regularly this month as they start to produce crops.

 - First early potatoes are ready to harvest this month.
 Prolong the harvest by only digging them up as you need them.